puppetlabs-toy-chest/wash/docs/docs/external-plugins.md

   }
   ```

-  Note that this JSON schema implies that the entry's `meta` attribute OR `metadata` can include any property of any type.
+  Note that this JSON schema implies that the entry's `partial metadata` OR `metadata` can include any property of any type.

 Below is an example entry schema JSON object showcasing all the possible keys at once.